balena-io-experimental/balena-homeassistant/README.md

 - Device dashboard and SSH access via balenaCloud
 - Easy to run additional containers/services alongside Home Assistant

 [Home Assistant](https://www.home-assistant.io/) is a popular open source home automation system that is often run from low-cost devices like a Raspberry Pi.
-This project provides a bare-minimum install using balena, along with some examples on how to extend your installation and integrate with other projects such as [balenaSense](https://github.com/balenalabs/balena-sense)
+This project provides a bare-minimum install using balena, along with some examples of how to extend your installation and integrate with other projects such as [balenaSense](https://github.com/balenalabs/balena-sense)

 ## Hardware required
 Here’s the list of items required for a basic setup: